jruels/docker-fun/labs/05-networking/05_networking_lab1.md

 ### 3. DNS Search and Host Record
 Step by Step Guide
 1. Run following command and assign a DNS search suffix to the container.
-`docker run --rm --dns 8.8.8.8 --dns-search docker.com alpine:latest nslookup docs`
+`docker run --rm --dns 8.8.8.8 --dns-search docker.com aslaen/nslookup nslookup docs`
 The output should look like the following:
     ```
     Server:    8.8.8.8